Virgula0/EmailDetector/README.md

 ·Upload .html and .php files in the same directory on your server (not recommended on altervista) ·make also, a directory named: pag in the same location of two scripts ·Do Not change files content
-·You can add a personal graphic in .html file
+·MODIFY YOUR URL OF YOUR SITE AT LINE 57 OF SCRIPT TESTER.PHP ·You can add a personal graphic in .html file